rakshapadiyar/Git_Github_Notes/README.md

 ----------------------- remote implementation ----------------------

 1) git remote add origin <repo_url_from_github>
-Associates a remote repository at the url with the local repository.
+Associates a remote repository at the url with the local repository. (can be done via ssh too. but, https is recommended_) 'Origin' is the alias that we assign to the url.

 2) git push -u origin master
 pushes local repo to remote repo